 McKenna is also in our RCIA program.
 Know of our prayer for you both.

 + Nothing Less than saints for the Holy Family of God. +

-Holy Family, Pregnant with Expectation, Pray for us.
+Holy Family, Traveling toward Bethlehem, Pray for us.

 ~ Fr Jeremy M. Gries